Higher Degree by Research

 BSc (Hons) or MSc in biological or biomedical science

 Other projects may also be available.
 Browse our research themes or review the profiles of our Research Leaders to find out if Frazer Institute can offer the research experience you are seeking.
-For more details on how to enrol for a Higher Degree by Research with us, please visit the Faculty of Medicine Study page
+For more details on how to enrol for a Higher Degree by Research visit the HDR admissions page.

 Scholarships